 Athletes, Musicians, and Dancers

 Want to resolve chronic pain and/or perhaps improve your athletic performance?

-When athletes (the sporty ones that typically come to mind to most folks) and those who apply daily sustained stress to their muscles, (like dancers and musicians) subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
+Athletes (includes those who apply daily sustained stress to their muscles, such as dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
 This typically manifests in less pain, greater speed, agility, and importantly, greater endurance.

 What this means is that not only can comprehensive trigger point therapy effectively treat athlete’s pain issues, it also has the effect of improving athletic performance even if there is no pain symptom involved.